Advertiser Disclosure

 10 Midwest Cities That Could Be Headed for a Housing Crisis

-For the past few years the housing market has been so hot it seemed to defy the economic downturn brought about by the pandemic.
+Over the past couple years the housing market has been so hot it seemed to defy the economic downturn brought about by the pandemic.
 While many people were losing their jobs due to lockdowns, record low housing inventory had ready buyers in a fervor.

 However, like most things, the market can’t stay hot forever.
 Rising mortgage rates and higher home prices have begun to put a damper on home sales.
 Additionally, warning signs of a recession have made people nervous, and some parts of the country are being hit harder by inflation than others, like the Midwest.